JavaanseHZ/pulumi-aws-lambda-infra/README.md

 ### Secrets

-The secrets for the Pulumi Cloud, AWS and Google Cloud could be managed in the Github Actions.
+The secrets for the Pulumi Cloud, AWS and Google Cloud could be managed in the Github Actions settings.